Talyaakuvvet/trivia-app-python/README.md

 Contributions are welcome!
 Feel free to open a pull request or create an issue if you find a bug or want to suggest an improvement.

-## License

-This project is available under the [MIT License](LICENSE).
-See the LICENSE file for more information.